The disturbing disappearance of Daylenn Pua from Hawaii’s Stairway To Heaven walkway

 The disappearance of Daylenn Pua

-He was interested in hiking up the Stairway to Heaven, and Martha told her grandson that it was closed down and authorities were not letting anybody climb the mountain due to safety concerns.
+He was interested in hiking up the Stairway to Heaven, but Martha told her grandson that it was closed and that authorities were not letting anybody climb the mountain due to safety concerns.

 On Friday morning, February 27, 2015, Pua left his grandmother’s home and boarded a bus from Waianae, Oahu, never to return.
 He was wearing a white long-sleeved t-shirt, black surf shorts, and slippers and carrying a red backpack.